Chinese intelligence activity abroad: Taiwan

 On 11 December 2020, the Ministry of Justice Investigation Bureau (MJIB) caught three Taiwanese who worked for Chinese intelligence.
 They were spreading propaganda about how Taiwan and the US were trying to overthrow the Thai monarchy, supporting the democracy protesters.
 The case is important because it is Taiwan's first Internet-related national security case, which the bureau investigated.
 Secondly, it is the first time Taiwan has documented that China has successfully recruited Taiwanese to work as paid online agents of its cyber army.
 This disinformation operation also tried to falsely portray the Milk Tea Alliance as a color revolution style American government plot.

 Chinese spy balloons have overflown Taiwan.

 In August 2022, during Speaker of the House Nancy Pelosi's visit to Taiwan, a TV screen at a Taiwan Railway Ministration (TRA) station displayed a message referring to Pelosi as an "old witch" in simplified Chinese characters (official characters in mainland China), while TV screens at multiple 7-Elevens began referring to her as a "warmonger."
 China was suspected of hacking the TRA signs and Taiwan 7-Eleven to mock Pelosi.

 In March 2023, Taiwan prosecutors charged two former officials with violating the national security law by organizing meetings between former senior military officers and Chinese intelligence personnel.
 Retired rear admiral Hsia Fu-hsiang and former lawmaker Lo Chih-ming began their espionage after being recruited by the Chinese military and United Front Work Department.
 Each faces up to five years in jail if convicted.

 In August 2023, Taiwan's Ministry of National Defense detained a lieutenant colonel, Hsieh, for leaking military secrets to China.
 Hsieh and several others were suspected of having been recruited by China to provide China with national defense secrets and other information.
 Hsieh is also suspected of developing a spy organization of current and retired military personnel to collect intelligence for China.

+In April 2026, Chu Cheng-Chi, a former aide and DPP primary candidate for Taipei city council, was indicted for allegedly leaking sensitive legislative information to China.

+In August 2026, German journalist Jürgen Kremb stated that he was followed by a female Chinese Intelligence operative on Alishan in 2015, which the MJIB confirmed.